Govindrd404/Java-Lab/README.md

 Create a class Book that contains four members: name,  author, price, and num_pages.
 Include a constructor to set the values for the members.
 Include methods to set and get the details of the objects.
 Include a  toString( ) method that could display the complete details of the book.
 Develop  a Java program to create n book objects.

-04) Student Information-
+04) Student Information--(Student_info.java)
 Develop a Java program to create a class Student with members usn, name, an array  credits and an array marks.
 Include methods to accept and display details and a method to calculate SGPA of a student.

-05) Quadratic-
+05) Quadratic-(Quadratic.java)
 Develop a Java program that prints all real solutions to the quadratic equation ax2+bx+c  = 0.
 Read in a, b, c and use the quadratic formula.
 If the discriminate b2
 -4ac is negative,  display a message stating that there are no real solutions.

-06)Exception Handling-
+06)Exception Handling (Exception_Handling.java)
 Write a program that demonstrates handling of exceptions in inheritance tree.
 Create a base class called “Father” and derived class called “Son” which extends the base class.
 In Father class, implement a constructor which takes the age and throws the exception WrongAge( ) when the input age<=0.
 In Son class, implement a constructor that cases both father and son’s age and throws an exception if son’s age is >=father’s age.